 Why make your own basic homemade broth?
 There’s nothing more wholesome than making your own homemade broth from scratch!
-I’m not a fan of stock cubes, I very rarely (almost never) use them; I like to know what’s in my food and that includes additives and preservatives as well as salt quantity.
-So whilst a shop-bought readymade stock is an option, let’s face it, you’ll only tend to buy it if you’re using it for a specific recipe.
+I’m not a fan of stock cubes; I very rarely (almost never) use them.
+I like to know what’s in my food and that includes additives and preservatives, as well as salt.

-The advantage of making your own basic homemade broth is that you can make it in larger quantities, which you can keep in the freezer and bring out regularly.
-In other words, you will benefit from not only the convenience but also including something that is incredibly flavoursome and super healthy – obvious I know!
-Homemade stock is incredibly nutritious; it’s a great source of collagen (responsible for that gelatinous texture you see when it’s cooled) and can help protect your joints from stress.
-It also contains glutamine, an amino acid that can heal the gut lining and protect against digestive issues.
+Homemade stock is incredibly nutritious; it’s a good source of collagen (responsible for that gelatinous texture you see when it’s cooled) and also contains glutamine, an amino acid that can heal the gut lining and protect against digestive issues.

 And yes, the “old wives” were correct; it plays a role in immune health and can help with colds and sniffles by clearing mucus, opening respiratory pathways and providing easily digested nutrition.